-Graduates are engaged by one of the three departments on a fixed term contract.
+Graduates are engaged by one of the two departments on a fixed term contract.
 The program runs for 18 months with a provision for permanent appointment to the department following successful completion of the first 12 months of the program.

 Graduates have the opportunity to undertake research, policy and project activities which lead to an attainment of corporate knowledge and professional expertise to support and enhance business activities.

 The performance management process is a key component of the graduate program and outlines the objectives for the graduate to achieve in each placement, as well as an evaluation of the skills developed.
 Graduates are provided with a feedback session on their performance, and an opportunity to provide feedback to the placement area, for each of their placements.

 As a graduate you will undergo a comprehensive induction to the Public Sector as well as your role within the department.

 A comprehensive learning and development program is also offered to graduates to help grow their skills.
 Development opportunities include, but are not limited to:

 - Presentation Skills

 Support and Networking

 Graduates participating on the program will be provided with support and guidance from a number of individuals with the department.

 The Graduate Program Coordinator manages the day to day business of the graduate program.
 The Coordinator provides ongoing support and advice to the graduate as they build and navigate their career with the department.